Losing a companion animal

 In the meantime, here are some tips to help you in your time of grief:

-- Remember it is natural to feel the loss of a loved one, animal or human, that played an important part in your life, so allow yourself to be sad and experience the grief.
+- Remember it’s natural to feel the loss of a loved one, animal or human, who played an important part in your life, so allow yourself to be sad and experience the grief.

 - Stay healthy, exercise, sleep and look after yourself.

 - Connect with those who understand your loss.
-Some communities have pet bereavement support groups so check with your local council.
+Many communities have pet bereavement support groups so check with your local council.

 - Understand the symptoms of grief and loss so you can recognise what you are going through and seek support when needed.

-- Remember grief has its own rhythm and time frame so be prepared for good days and bad days.
+- Remember, everyone’s grief has its own rhythm so be prepared for good days and bad days.